Internship Policy of the African Commission on Human and Peoples' Rights

 - Priority will be given to citizens of Member States of the African Union and State Parties to the African Charter;

-- The resources availability at the Commission to accommodate the interns.
+- The availability of resources at the Commission to accommodate the interns.
 This includes computers, office space and staff members to provide supervision;

 Nature of Work